noncomputable/AgentMaps/devdocs/DEVDOCS.md

 To setup an Agentmap and build its streets and units, you need to provide some information about the neighborhood of interest:
 * [GeoJSON](http://geojson.org/) data representing its streets
-* The coordinates of the top left and bottom right corners of a rectangle containing the neighborhood.
+* The coordinates of the top left and bottom right corners of a rectangle containing the neighborhood, LatLng order

-This information is easily accessible via both the OpenStreetMap [web interface](http://openstreetmap.org) and its [Overpass API](http://overpass-api.de).
+You can get this information with both the OpenStreetMap [web interface](http://openstreetmap.org) its [Overpass API](http://overpass-api.de).
+For converting between formats, you can use [OSMToGeoJSON](https://tyrasd.github.io/osmtogeojson/).

 The [Agentmap.buildingify](./Agentmap.html#buildingify) method does this work.
 If the GeoJSON data for the neighborhood is stored in a variable `my_data` and the coordinates of the top left and bottom right corners of the bounding rectangle are `[43.3071, -88.0158]` and `[43.2884, -87.9759]` respectively, the corresponding call to `Agentmap.buildingify` would look something like: